Beckler River in Late Spring

 Back to practice.
 Eye the approach.

-Daddy gives me.
-Once we are both fully awake he unceremoniously boots me off the bed and out the door.
+Sometimes we still fall back asleep for a few minutes but soon we both get ready to go outside and follow the same routine-pretty much..
+Once we are both fully awake he unceremoniously boots me off my bed and out the door.

 I look for squirrels and do my private business, then back into the house.
 By then Daddy is mostly dressed